Latest Outcomes

 Most failures occur in the first 1-2 years.
 If you make it to one year, your implant survivorship at 13 years is 99.6%.
 If you make it to 2 years, it is 99.8%.
 Dr. Gross' uncemented resurfacing implant survivorship beats all registry benchmarks for THR regardless of age or sex.

-Also, in a recent multicenter international study (27 HRA centers in 13 countries), over 11,000 cases in patients under age 50 with multiple different metal-on-metal HRA brands showed a 90% 20-year implant survivorship (93% in men and 81% in women).
+In our recent multicenter international study (27 HRA centers in 13 countries), over 11,000 cases in patients under age 50 with multiple different metal-on-metal HRA brands showed a 90% 20-year implant survivorship (93% in men and 81% in women).
 For comparison, THA registries show approximately 80% implant survivorship at 10 years and 50% at 20 years in this age group.

-Note that the survivorship y-axis begins at 90%.
+Note that the survivorship y-axis begins at 80%.

 There have been no instances of adverse metal wear from any surgeries performed after 2009.

-The implant survivorship data reported here far surpasses joint implant registry data from Britain, Sweden and Australia (for both THR and HRA) where these types of data are kept.
+The implant survivorship data reported here far surpasses joint implant registry data from Britain, Sweden, and Australia (for both THR and HRA) where these types of data are kept.
 These are publicly available, and you can get access them online for free.
 Registry data can be thought of as average surgeon implant survivorship for purposes of a benchmark.
 But the most important factor in the outcome of any operation is individual surgeon skill.
 It is hard to know at which level a surgeon you are considering can perform.
 Anecdotal reports from a few patients or reputation are a poor substitute for data.
 Few surgeons provide written data such as I do.

 Since 2007 Dr. Gross has used primarily the Biomet Recap / Magnum uncemented metal-on-metal hip resurfacing system.
 The majority of the data presented here is for this system.
 The FDA has approved these implants for sale in the US.
 They are however NOT approved for use as a total hip resurfacing combination.
 Dr. Gross uses them for this “off-label” purpose.

 The FDA regulates implant companies.
 The FDA does not regulate doctors.
 Once an implant is approved for sale, it can be used for any purpose that a doctor feels is best.
-When an implant company gets FDA approval for an implant, it may only market and promote this implant for the “indication” that they have received from the FDA.
+When an implant company gets FDA approval for an implant, the company may only market and promote this implant for the “indication” that they have received from the FDA.

 Phone Consultation